wunderwuzzi23/firefox-cookiemonster/README.md

-# firefox-cookiemonster
+# Firefox - Cookie Monster (ffcm)

-Connect to Firefox debug port and issue a Javascript command to grab cookies.
+Connect to Firefox debug port and issue Javascript commands, useful for grabbing cookies.

-For now I have focused on Windows, but it should work also with macOS - but I don't have a MacBook at the moment to test it.
+For now I have focused on Windows, but it should work with macOS (even more useful there actually) - but I don't have a MacBook at the moment to test it.

 ## Technical Things and Protocol